How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 Opensea does have some controversy.

-In early September 2021, Opensea admitted that an employee was using insider knowledge to buy NFT’s before they were listed on their website.
-This is unfair to everyone else who wants to use the platform and you could say it’s insider trading.
+In early September 2021, Opensea admitted that an employee was using insider knowledge to buy NFTs before they were listed on their website.
+This is unfair to everyone else who wants to use the platform, and you could say it’s insider trading.

 The company has just recently created 2 new employee policies that prevent team members of the platform from buying and selling products on Opensea and using insider knowledge for financial gain.

-Still, it’s VERY tempting for an employee to use insider knowledge to their advantage right?
+Still, it’s VERY tempting for an employee to use insider knowledge to their advantage, right?

-Turing complete means that it can do “anything” and more things can go wrong.
+Turing complete means that it can do “anything,” and more things can go wrong.
 Plus, there have been some hacking attempts with Ethereum.

-The classic one “literally” created the Ethereum classic coin and that was a crazy story.
+The classic one “literally” created the Ethereum classic coin, and that was a crazy story.
 A mistake in the code where a thief almost ran off with 64 million dollars.

-The only way to stop the thief was to fork the project creating 2 Ethereums.
+The only way to stop the thief was to fork the project, creating 2 Ethereums.
 You can read more about this hacking attempt by clicking on the link HERE.

-Also, Ethereum is going through MAJOR changes right now and it’s a more risky bet than Bitcoin.
-In fact, all crypto including Bitcoin is risky but that is what makes it exciting right?
+In fact, all crypto, including Bitcoin, is risky, but that is what makes it exciting, right?
 Bitcoin is probably the least risky cryptocurrency because it’s the oldest and most battle-tested.

-Let’s talk about the Opensea platform itself.
+Let’s talk about the OpenSea platform itself.

 The good news is Opensea doesn’t hold your NFT’s.
 It’s just a marketplace where you can view them and buy or sell them.